aftrmarket/aftr-contracts/README.md

         [addr: string]: number,
     },
-    creator: string,                                // Wallet of creator of vehicle seats?: number,                                 // Number of available seats in vehicle
+    creator: string,                                // Wallet of creator of vehicle
     ownership: 'single' | 'dao',                    // Owned by a single wallet or a DAO
     votingSystem: 'equal' | 'weighted',             // Member votes count equally or weighted based on token balance
-    status: 'stopped' | 'started' | 'expired',      // Vehicle status can be stopped, started, or expired (lock period has expired without being renewed)
+    status: 'stopped' | 'started' | 'expired',      // Vehicle status can be stopped, started, or expired (lock period has expired without being renewed) - CURRENTLY NOT USED
     vault: {                                        // Locked member tokens
         [key: string]: [{
             balance: number,                        // Positive integer
             end: number,                            // At what block the lock ends.
             start: number                           // At what block the lock starts.
         }]
     },
     votes: VoteInterface[],
-    invocations: string[],                          // Required for Foreign Call Protocol (FCP)
-    foreignCalls: {                                 // Required for Foreign Call Protocol (FCP)
-        contract: string,
-        input: InputInterface
-    }[],
     tokens?: [                                      // Tokens stored in vehicle TokenInterface,
     ],
+    claimable: ClaimableInterface[],                // Required for Internal Writes
+    claims: string[],                               // Required for Internal Writes
     settings: Map<string, any>
 }
 ```